cornerman/colibri/README.md

 # Colibri

-A simple functional reactive library for scala-js.
+A simple functional reactive library for ScalaJS.
 Colibri is an implementation of the `Observable`, `Observer` and `Subject` reactive concepts.

 If you're new to these concepts, here is a nice introduction from rx.js: <https://rxjs.dev/guide/overview>.
 Another good resource are these visualizations for common reactive operators: <https://rxmarbles.com/>.